 The Backcountry Boiler is a very elegant piece of kit, and I can recommend it highly for those who are looking to shave some weight off of their backpacking load, especially for longer trips, where the weight saving benefits of using found fuel are much greater.

-You can purchase the Backcountry Boiler from the Sparkmade Web Site.
+You can purchase the Backcountry Boiler from their Web Site.